V bomber: Development

-Vickers-Armstrong named its aircraft the Vickers Valiant.
+Vickers-Armstrongs named its aircraft the Vickers Valiant.
 Hitherto, bombers had been named after British or Commonwealth cities, but in October 1952 the Air Ministry decided to adopt alliterate names, with the other designs becoming the Avro Vulcan and the Handley-Page Victor.
 Henceforth, the three would be known as the V bombers.
 While more expensive than the approach of building one bomber design per category, the RAF insisted on having choice.
 Air Chief Marshal Sir John Slessor believed that had the air force been forced to choose among the three British bombers under development in the late 1930s—the Avro Manchester, Short Stirling, and Handley Page Halifax—it would have chosen the wrong one.

 As a stop gap, the British announced on 27 January 1950 that it had agreed to acquire Boeing B-29 Superfortress bombers from the United States free under the recently passed American Mutual Defense Assistance Act.
 This allowed the Air Ministry to drop the development of the Sperrin.
 The B-29 served in the RAF under the name of the Washington B1.
 The RAF received its first Washington on 22 March 1950, and the eighty-seventh was delivered in June 1952.
 Like the Lincoln, it was a piston-engine aircraft, and while it did have the range to reach the Soviet Union from British bases, it was not nuclear-capable.
 The RAF planned to use them against Soviet bomber bases.
 The Washingtons suffered from maintenance problems due to a lack of spare parts, and most were returned to the US between July 1953 and July 1954; four remained in service until 1958.
 Their role was assumed by the new jet-propelled English Electric Canberra bomber.